Richard Widick (12/5/17)

-The research question at hand: How and to what effect are new media transforming reflexive modernization (Giddens 1990, The Consequences of Modernity) by enabling the channeling of attention and information back to the centers of global accumulation from the people and places where the externalized social and environmental costs of world system expansion accumulate and generate grievances?
+The research question at hand: How and to what effect are new media transforming reflexive modernization (Giddens 1990, The Consequences of Modernity) by enabling the channeling of attention and information back to the centers of global accumulation from the people and places where the externalized social and environmental costs of world system expansion continuously accumulate and generate grievances?

 “The spectacle,” wrote Guy Debord in 1967 (updating Marx’s crucial teaching that capital is not a thing, not just money, but rather a social relationship), “is not a collection of images; it is a social relationship mediated by images.”

-Application of this insight to the problem of global warming and climate change yields the central thesis of Climate of Empire: Earth’s climate is not a collection of weather events and atmospheric conditions; it is a social relationship mediated by emergent human technologies, economic, public and political institutions, and the consequent transformation of atmospheric conditions and weather events.
+Application of Debord’s insight to the problem of global warming, climate change and emergent global climate governance yields the central thesis of Climate of Empire: Earth’s climate is not a collection of atmospheric conditions and weather events; it is a social relationship mediated by emergent human technologies, economic, public and political institutions, and the consequent transformation of atmospheric conditions and weather events.

-Turn on the news, watch the hurricane and drought reports, tune in to the wars of north Africa and the civl unrest in South America… what appears are images of the changing weather patterns, the disasters of uneven fossil-fueled maldevelopment, the legacies of slavery, colonialism, imperialism, and finally the still rising post-World War II permanent institutional apparatus of economic management, assembled by the victors to build a democratic, republican foundation for a coming era of universal peace and prosperity.
+Turn on the news, watch the hurricane and drought reports, tune in to the wars of north Africa and the civil unrest in South America … what appears are images of the changing weather patterns, the disasters of uneven fossil-fueled maldevelopment, the legacies of slavery, colonialism, imperialism, and finally, crucially … the still rising post-World War II, UN-driven liberal, institutional apparatus for the political-economic self-governance and economic management of development (what used to be called modernization).

-Further, by combining these formulations we derive the following: The spectacle of Earth’s climate faltering under anthropogenic global warming is not a collection of images of weather events and atmospheric conditions and the planet-killing 20th century technologies of tar sands, oil, and gas; it is the social relationship of the global empire of capital mediated by images of extreme weather events and changing atmospheric conditions and the planet-killing 20th century technologies of tar sands, oil, and gas.
+Finally, by combining these formulations we derive the following: The spectacle of Earth’s climate faltering under anthropogenic global warming is not a collection of images of weather events and atmospheric conditions and the planet-killing 20th century technologies of tar sands, oil, and gas; it is the social relationship of the global empire of UN-driven “development” (capital) mediated by images of extreme weather events and changing atmospheric conditions and the planet-killing 20th century technologies of tar sands, oil, and gas.

-In the course of this research I have participated in the 1999 World Trade Organization protests in Seattle 1999 and in the World Social Forums convened in Porto Alegre, Brazil, 2005, and Caracas, Venezuela, 2006, and the United Nations Climate Talks in Durban 2011, Doha 2012, Warsaw 2013, Lima 2014, Paris 2015, Marrakech 2016 and Bonn 2017; the UN General Assembly’s special Climate Ambition Conference of 2014; and I have travelled to Vietnam and China to investigate the global commodity supply chains of the handbag, footwear and apparel industries.
+In the course of this research I have participated in the 1999 World Trade Organization protests in Seattle 1999; in the World Social Forums convened in Porto Alegre, Brazil, 2005, and Caracas, Venezuela, 2006, and the United Nations Climate Talks in Durban 2011, Doha 2012, Warsaw 2013, Lima 2014, Paris 2015, Marrakech 2016 and Bonn 2017; the UN General Assembly’s special Climate Ambition Conference of 2014; and I have travelled to Vietnam and China to investigate the global commodity supply chains of the handbag, footwear and apparel industries.